ghc/ghc/docs/users_guide/glasgow_exts.rst

     when desugaring refutable patterns in ``do`` blocks.

 The ``-XMonadFailDesugaring`` extension switches the desugaring of ``do``-blocks to use ``MonadFail.fail`` instead of ``Monad.fail``.

-This will eventually be the default behaviour in a future GHC release, under the `MonadFail Proposal (MFP)
+This extension is enabled by default since GHC 8.6.1, under the `MonadFail Proposal (MFP)
 <https://prime.haskell.org/wiki/Libraries/Proposals/MonadFail>`__.

 This extension is temporary, and will be deprecated in a future release.
-It is included so that library authors have a hard check for whether their code will work with future GHC versions.

 .. _rebindable-syntax: